DIRECTLab/Multi_Agents_Area_Exploration/README.md

 pip install numpy

-In this branch, I will be working on increasing the vision horizon from 1 to multiple (2,3...)

 In each agent's horizon, following labels will be created that will affect bidding for the neighbors:
 - Empty     -> Positively affect
 - Visited   -> Negatively affect